Major Maps and Milestones

 It is important to note that all of your accelerated credit or dual enrollment credit may not be received and/or posted at the time you attend orientation.
 The status of some requirements may change after all incoming credit has been posted.

-The Academic Requirements Report is not an official graduation check.
-At the time you reach 90 credit hours, you will need to request an official academic progress check from the Registrar’s Office and the college of your major.
+The Stellic degree audit is not an official graduation check.
+At the time you reach 90 credit hours, you will need to request an official academic progress check from the college of your major.